WillChamness/Dnsmasq-PXE/README.md

 - The HTTP server can be a dedicated server or integrated into the PXE server (optional)
 - All of the above servers have static IP addresses

 This guide focuses on Dnsmasq for DHCP, TFTP, PXE, and DNS.
 You may choose to use to use another daemon, but you will have to configure DHCP options 1, 3, 6, 60, 66, 67, 93, and possibly more.
 If you are not able to modify them, then you will likely not be able to set up PXE.
 Furthermore, you will have to reasearch the syntax for your DHCP server.
+Alternatively, you can simply use Dnsmasq as a DHCP proxy.
 <br></br>
 PXE booting will be enabled for both BIOS and UEFI devices.
 If you only have BIOS or if you only have UEFI, you can choose to simplify your DHCP, PXE, and TFTP configuration.
 <br></br>